-Nature Trails – 3 Reasons Why You Should Build Them
+Nature Trails – 3 Reasons to Build Them in your Own Backyard

-As a wild homesteader, you are creating amazing areas of abundance filled with food for you and your family that also support wildlife.
-You may think it’s best to minimize trails or paths, but sometimes these features are exactly what a wild homestead needs.
-Creating a series of nature trails is a great way to let you and your family connect with this natural abundance that you have helped create.
-Keep reading to learn why nature trails are a great addition to a wild homestead.
+When you work with nature to make the living world around you come alive, you're creating amazing areas of abundance filled with food for your family that also support wildlife.
+You may think it’s best to minimize trails or paths, but sometimes these features are exactly what your property needs.
+Creating a series of nature trails is a great way to let you and your family connect with the living world around you, and enjoy the vibrant abundance you've helped create.
+Keep reading to learn why nature trails are a great addition to your property.

-A wild homestead is not just a place for wildlife; it’s also a place for family and friends to connect with nature.
-If we want to heal the human-nature divide and build a natural life, we need to integrate nature into our lives as much as possible.
+A property alive with abundance is not just a place for plants and wildlife.
+It’s also a place for family and friends to connect with the living world around us.
+Humans are a part of nature.
+And we can help heal the human-nature divide integrating nature into our lives.

-When you create nature trails on your wild homestead, you’re not just making it easier for maintenance and harvest—you’re also making it easy for you and your family to explore and connect with nature.
+When you create nature trails on your property, you make it easier to keep up on maintenance and harvests.
+But you’re also creating space for your family and community to explore and connect with nature.

-I’m creating a whole series of nature trails on my wild homestead.
+I’m creating a whole series of nature trails on my property.
 My family just loves taking walks through these trails and hanging out in the little resting areas that I made (sometimes called “sit spots”).

 Nature trails make your land feel inviting but still wild.